muhamadherwan/whatsapp-clone/README.md

 ### Whatsapp Clone App.

-### Fullstack build with React, Firebase & Material-UI, MERN.
+### Fullstack build with React, Firebase & Material-UI

 ### Tech used in this build: